voedger/voedger/pkg/goutils/testingu/require/README.md

 ## Check panic

-- Check that the object recovered from panic contains the specified substrings
+- Check that the object recovered from panic contains (or does not contains) the specified substrings
+- Check that the object recovered from panic matches (or does not matches) by the specified regular expression
 - Check that the error recovered from panic (or err's chain) is the target error

 ### Example 1